|2022-2023 ICS3U-E Engineering Tasks|

 This project asks that you wire up a 8-bit DAC using slide switches and your R-2R ladder to yield an analog output.
 A DMM or even Analog Voltmeter will be used to confirm the output.
 It might be a good time to dust of that 12V supply.

 Combine the proliferation of time-dependent sensing devices with the increased frequency of power disruptions, and you make a strong case for robust embedded systems to feature built-in logging functionality.
-Commercial Data Loggers such the one pictured to the right are readily available but can impose significant cost and form requirements.
+Commercial Data Loggers such the one pictured (below, right) are readily available but can impose significant cost and form requirements.
 ACES can engineer better.

-Your review of the DS1307RTC datasheet indicated that the IC has 56 bytes of on-board non-volatile memory (NV RAM) spannng addresses 0x08 through 0x3F.
-This memory seems to me to be the perfect storage location for an embedded system to log time-stamped sensing data in the event of either a system or power failure.
+Your review of the DS1307RTC datasheet indicated that the IC has 56 Bytes of on-board non-volatile memory (NV RAM) spanning addresses 0x08 through 0x3F.
+This memory is a viable candidate for data logger storage location (Silver only) or an embedded system in the event of either a system or power failure.

 The brain of an embedded system is the primary MCU.
 A (CO)processor is (was) a secondary processor specially designed to perform efficient floating point calculations.
 To be developed...